zmarffy/ms-session/README.md

 # `ms-session`

+**WARNING**: This library as of (mid?)-2021 no longer works due to a change in the undocumented API it uses that I cannot figure out.
+I need help reverse-engineering login.live.com again.
+Please contact me if you would like to help.

 `ms-session` is a tiny Python library that provides a way to log in to your Microsoft account programatically in a `requests` `Session`.
 It is widely unknown why you would ever want to use this, but that's for you to determine.
 I just make the library.

 ## Usage